A Complete Guide to Custom Garage Doors

 Allows light into the garage and can add an attractive decorative element; it comes in a variety of shapes and sizes.

 Keeps the garage warm in winter and cool in summer; reduces noise from outside.

-Allows hot air to escape from the garage in summer prevents moisture build-up; helps keep the garage door opener from overheating.
+Allows hot air to escape from the garage in summer, prevents moisture build-up, and helps keep the garage door opener from overheating.